xLeitix/jcloudscale/docs/Documentation.md

 The semantics of interacting with cloud-global fields are as follows:

-* **Cloud object sets a cloud-global field** – JCloudScale will intercept this set operation and instruct the client via callback that it should set this value instead.
+* **Cloud object sets a cloud-global field** ï¿½ JCloudScale will intercept this set operation and instruct the client via callback that it should set this value instead.
 The cloud object will block until the value is successfully changed on client-side.

-* **Cloud object gets a cloud-global field** – JCloudScale will intercept this get operation and request the current value from the client.
+* **Cloud object gets a cloud-global field** ï¿½ JCloudScale will intercept this get operation and request the current value from the client.
 This value is returned.

 Likely, this will capture the intend of the author of the above code snippet better.
 However, users should keep in mind that getting and setting cloud-global fields involves remoting and is hence significantly more expensive than regular static field access.
 Furthermore, note that getting and setting cloud-global fields is by default just as unsynchronized as interaction with regular static fields.
 If one cloud object sets a static field, there is no guarantee that another cloud object will not swoop in and override this value immediately.